diantonioandrea/CLIbrary/README.md

 # CLIbrary

 A standardized collection of CLI utilities written in Python to handle commands, I/O and files.
+Take a look at the [documentation](docs.md)

 ## Usage